 2. Dale Coyne is a realist and he said strategy wasn't going to play to Sébastien Bourdais' favor.
 And then a caution came out and Bourdais was ahead of Josef Newgarden and Scott Dixon.
 He finished second and retains the championship lead over the Easter break.
 This is a dream start to the season for Bourdais.
 This race looked liked it wouldn't fall his way as Bourdais had to pit after lap one to replace a damaged rear wing.
 He leads Hinchcliffe by 19 points.
 It is still early in the season.
 The championship is too far away to think about.
 Coyne knows that.

 3. Josef Newgarden was in the top ten all day but it didn't appear he would have anything to challenge the front-runners.
-Likely, many of them had mechanical issues and his strategy, along with the caution for Rossi's engine failure allowed him to jump Scott Dixon on the final stop.
+Luckily, many of them had mechanical issues and his strategy, along with the caution for Rossi's engine failure allowed him to jump Scott Dixon on the final stop.
 Top Penske driver in his second race with the team.
 That isn't half bad.
 The Captain will be pleased.

 4. Scott Dixon arguably had the car to win this race.
 Even if it remained green, I think Dixon could have caught the guys who were running a two-stop strategy.
 He was that quick but for the second consecutive race he has been bitten by a caution.
 This one was understandable though as you had a car stranded on the front straightaway.
 It is unfortunate but Dixon will win his fair share of races in 2017.